Followers

 The Politics

-The Assembly was not intimidated by Wentworth's measures.
-They voted later in the same month to establish a second Committee of Correspondence.
-Wentworth and the Rockingham County sheriff tried to intimidate and shut down the Assembly and dismissed them from the chamber for holding an illegal meeting.
-Undaunted, they retired to a local tavern and in that congenial atmosphere made plans for a Provincial Congress to be held at Exeter in July.
-Over the next few months, the situation around Boston went from simmer to boil and the impact spread across New England like a forest fire.
+The Assembly was not deterred by Wentworth's measures.
+Later that month, they voted to create a second Committee of Correspondence.
+Wentworth and the Rockingham County sheriff tried to intimidate and shut down the Assembly, dismissing them from the chamber for holding an unlawful meeting.
+Unfazed, they went to a local tavern, and in that friendly setting, they made plans for a Provincial Congress to be held in Exeter in July.
+Over the next few months, the situation around Boston escalated from simmering to boiling, and the impact spread across New England like wildfire.

 The Action

-On December 13th, 1774, Paul Revere rode south to Portsmouth to report the ban importing military stores by the British and that rumors of expected British troops were the worst sort of rumors: true rumors.
-John Sullivan, a Patriot leader and firebrand who just returned from the First Continental Congress, decided to take action.
-Along with local Patriot merchant John Langdon, he vowed to take the bastion of Royal authority
+On December 13th, 1774, Paul Revere rode south to Portsmouth to report the British ban on importing military supplies and that rumors about expected British troops were the worst kind: true rumors.
+John Sullivan, a Patriot leader and firebrand, just returned from the First Continental Congress, decided to take action.
+Along with local Patriot merchant John Langdon, he vowed to seize the symbol of Royal authority sitting right under their noses at New Castle.
+On the 14th, Langdon made his way through Portsmouth with a drummer leading the charge.
+Once he had gathered a crowd, he addressed them.

-sitting under their noses at New Castle.
-On the 14th, Langdon made his way through Portsmouth with a drummer rattling away.
-When he had collected a crowd, he spoke to them.
-About 400 joined him, forming a mob that went to take the powder from the fort.
-A single volley rang from the fort and was answered by some shots from the crowd, but there were no injuries.
-They stormed into the fort in a rush.
-Breaking into the magazine, they removed about 100 barrels of powder.
+About 400 people joined him, forming a mob that set out to take the powder from the fort.
+A single volley fired from the fort was answered by some shots from the crowd, but no one was injured.
+They surged into the fort quickly.
+Breaking into the magazine, they took about 100 barrels of gunpowder.
 Overwhelmed, the fort's commandant, Captain John Cochran, quickly surrendered his four-man garrison.
-This marks Fort William and Mary as the setting for one of the first overt actions of the American struggle for independence.
-Some likened it to Lexington and Concord, but the lack of bloodshed makes it a little less compelling.
+This marks Fort William and Mary as one of the first locations of overt action in the American struggle for independence.
+Some compared it to Lexington and Concord, but because there was no bloodshed, it is less well-known.
 Still, it was the first organized resistance to the King.

 Fort William and Mary 1704